TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 * FXCubic Maker: additional routing rules have been added (ClOrdLinkID, Text);
 * Removed the expiration time on A book quotes;
 * 'Symbol relations' tab has been removed;
+* FOK option has been removed from FXCubic maker;

 ## Version v2025.02.06.696 (6 February, 2025)
 ### Changes